Seconded national expert - research & statistics

-The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for the post of Seconded National Expert (SNE) – Research/Statistics.
+The European Institute for Gender Equality (EIGE) invites applications with a view to establishing a reserve list for Seconded National Experts (SNE) Statistician.

 Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives related to the promotion of gender equality.

 To achieve its goals, the Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
 It fosters the exchange of good practices and dialogue between stakeholders and raises EU citizens’ awareness of this policy area by providing technical assistance to EU institutions, in particular the European Commission, as well as the authorities of the Member States.

 In the course of its work to promote and strengthen gender equality, EIGE supports policy-makers with high quality research and comparable data relevant to their work.

 Working closely with the Team Leader for Research, Statistics & Indices, the jobholder will work with the harmonization and improvement of existing indicators and statistics, including the Beijing Indicators and Gender Equality Index.

 In particular the jobholder will be responsible for planning and implementing methodological and organizational aspects of harmonization, update and development of new gender equality indicators including identification of data sources and data availability.

 The Seconded National Expert will perform the following tasks and activities:

 - Support the development of research activities/projects focused on various areas of gender equality; this includes maintaining and updating statistical databases.